 Internal walls

 Repair category 1

-Notes No significant visible defects noted.
+Notes Within the limitations of our inspection no significant defects were noted.

-Floors including sub-floors Repair category 1 Notes The flooring is generally level and firm to the tread.
-There is no sub floor chamber available for inspection.
-Within the limitations of our surface inspection there was no indication to suggest significant defects in this area.
-It will, however be appreciated the area was not inspected and therefore no guarantees can be provided in this regard.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+No sub floor inspection was possible, the sub floor access hatch could not be lifted/located.
+No comment can be made on the condition of the sub floor area.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The kitchen fittings are of modern type.
+Notes The kitchen fittings are of modern style and type.
 The internal joinery is in keeping with the age and type of property.